NightKey/Server-monitoring-discord-bot/README.md

 * Manage Messages - Optional for the '&clear' command
 * Mention @everyone, @here, and All Roles

+## Arguments

+ - --nowd - Disables the watchdog
+ - --nodcc - Disables the disconnect checker
+ - --api - Enables the API server
+ - --remote - Sets the bot to remote modefor multiple computers (Disables watchdog and disconnect checker)
+    - --ip - Sets the remote discord bot's IP adress
+    - --auth - Sets the authentication code for the bot
+    - --name - Sets the name to use with the remote discord bot
+ - --scilent - Disables startup messages on the discord server

 ## API

 The bot uses a tcp server as it's API, where plaintext messages will yield results.
 The API can be turned on with the `-api` switch.